 The industry in which we currently operate continues to go through accelerating changes as the result of compounding data growth and the introduction of new technologies.
-We are continuing to pursue an aggressive product development program in both data and information management solutions.
-Our data management solutions include not only traditional backup, but also new innovations in de-duplication, data movement, virtualization, snap-based backups and enterprise reporting.
-Our information management innovations are primarily in the areas of archiving, eDiscovery, records management, governance, operational reporting and compliance.
-We remain focused on both the data and information management trends in the marketplace and, in fact, a material portion of our existing research and development expenses are utilized toward the development of such new technologies discussed above.
-While we are confident in our ability to meet these changing industry demands with our Simpana suite and potential future releases, the development, release and timing of any features or functionality remain at our sole discretion and our solutions or other technologies may not be widely adopted.
+We remain focused on both the data and information management trends in the marketplace and, in fact, a material portion of our existing research and development expenses are utilized toward the development of such new technologies.
+While we are confident in our ability to meet these changing industry demands with our Commvault suite and potential future releases, the development, release and timing of any features or functionality remain at our sole discretion and our solutions or other technologies may not be widely adopted.

 Given the nature of the industry in which we operate, our software applications are subject to obsolescence.
-As noted above, we continually develop and introduce updates to our existing software applications in order to keep pace with evolving industry technologies.
+We continually develop and introduce updates to our existing software applications in order to keep pace with evolving industry technologies.
 In addition, we must address evolving industry standards, changing customer requirements and competitive software applications that may render our existing software applications obsolete.
 For each of our software applications, we provide full support for the current generally available release and one prior release.
 When we declare a product release obsolete, a customer notice is delivered twelve months prior to the effective date of obsolescence announcing continuation of full product support for the first six months.
 We provide an additional six months of extended assistance support in which we only provide existing workarounds or fixes that do not require additional development activity.
 We do not have existing plans to make any of our software products permanently obsolete.